eliseylchan/RPr-Chakraborty-2021/docs/report/chan-analysis-plan.md

 2\.
 Including all of the values of missing data gives the reader a sense of what values may be missing from the analysis and how including them might change the results.

 3\.
-Adding titles will help the reader interpret figures, either as part of the discussion or standing alone.
 Numbered figures will also help the reader navigate the chronology of the paper (at least, it was confusing for me which is why I had to write down the line numbers of the figures I was working on).
 This change will help readers navigating directly to the figure instead of having to do the work to find it.
+It will also be easier for readers to interpret the discussion because they can match the visual to the discussion.